Got Rot? Knock Rot Out of the Park with M-Balm and E-Wood

 The first step in repair is to clean out the decay and get the log dry.

-We recommend applying Shell-Guard RTU to the cleaned area to eliminate any decay fungi and prevent future infestation.
-Once the decay cavity has dried, coat the exposed wood with M-Balm to bond loose fibers and create a solid bonding area for the filler agent.
-M-Balm epoxy liquid penetrates deeply into porous wood, curing and hardening into a strong water-resistant mass that included the original wood fibers and the epoxy mixture.
+We recommend applying Shell-Guard RTU to the cleaned area to eliminate any possible decay fungi and prevent future infestation.
+Once the decay cavity has dried, coat the exposed wood with M-Balm to bond loose fibers and create a solid bonding surface area for the filler agent.
+M-Balm epoxy liquid penetrates deeply into porous wood, curing and hardening into a strong water-resistant mass that includes the original wood fibers and the epoxy mixture.

 E-Wood epoxy can be stained with Lifeline stains during mixing or after application to match your log home color.

-For small voids use E-Wood Paste.
+For small voids, use E-Wood Paste.
 E-Wood paste epoxy works excellent on window trims, small checks on log ends and other places where putty may be difficult to apply.

-Check out our tech tip on repairing large voids, and other Tech Tips for more in-depth instructions on maintaining and repairing your log home.
+Check out our tech tip on repairing large voids, and our other Tech Tips for more in-depth instructions on maintaining and repairing your log home.

-Call 1-800-548-3554 for orders.
+Call 1-800-548-3554 for orders or any questions.